 All taxable income is counted when determining BadgerCare Plus eligibility.
 Social Security income is also counted.
-See Section 16.2 Income types not counted.
+See SECTION 16.2 INCOME TYPES NOT COUNTED for the list of income that is not counted.
 These rules apply to families that are filing taxes and those who are not.